StarPlayrX/Virtual-Multi-Mouse/README.md

-VMM has been discontinued and is not longer in development by its original author.
+VMM has been discontinued and is no longer in development by its original author.
 I will accept merge requests from contributors and those are welcome.
 Thank you for your support and I wish the next set of authors all the best on this endevour.

 # 🐭👾🖲️ Virtual Multi-Mouse 1.1.3